darraghoriordan/darragh-oriordan-com/src/pages/2020/01/26/write-more-to-have-fewer-meetings/index.md

 ### Reviewing

 Now that your piece is complete give your writing some time to settle.
-Do not write last minute.
+Do not write last minute because you want to review before publishing.

 - Do at least 2 passes to simplify the writing.
 - Get a peer review.